 On this page

-The Registrar of Indigenous Corporations is an independent statutory office holder appointed by the Minister for Indigenous Affairs under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act).
+The Registrar of Indigenous Corporations is an independent statutory office holder appointed by the Minister for Indigenous Affairs to administer the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act).
+The Registrar has powers to intervene that are similar to those exercised by the Australian Securities and Investments Commission (ASIC).
+For more detail see the page on the Registrar's regulatory powers.

 The most recent Registrar was Mr Anthony Beven—he was appointed to the position on 1 October 2007 and his term ended on 12 November 2017.